prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 Emphasizing organization as part of humanity’s domination and transformation of the planet makes the Psychozoic Era particularly friendly to integration with a theory of the Capitalocene.
-It does not take the Anthropos as the driving force *per se*, though its understanding of mind is undoubtedly anthropocentric; organization as a focal point is not a far cry from management, the basis of economic activity; and technology becomes central to both without being constitutive of either.
+Neither the former nor the latter takes the Anthropos itself as the driving force, though the former's understanding of mind is undoubtedly anthropocentric; organization as the Psychozoic's focal point is not a far cry from management, the basis of economic activity; and technology becomes central to both theories without being constitutive of either.
 The larger view of human and natural history that drives Moore’s conception of the Capitalocene is based on the premise that humans and environments “co-produce” each other, or in